Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon RX 5500 is 19% quicker than the GeForce GTX 580 overall, due to its greater data rate. (explain)
+Memory BandwidthIn theory, the Radeon RX 5500 should be a little bit faster than the GeForce GTX 580 overall. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the Radeon RX 5500 is a better choice, by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon RX 5500 is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison